EnterpriseDB/tpa/RELNOTES.md

 ### Bugfixes

-- TPA-301 Set cluster_dir correctly on Tower clusters
+- TPA-301 Fix auto-detection of cluster_dir for Tower clusters

   When deploying a Tower cluster, we set cluster_dir as part of deployment; the check for its existence must be run on the controller